AnkitWaghinkar/Rock-Paper-Scissors-using-Python-HTML-CSS-and-JS-/README.md

 ---

 ## Notes
--Leaderboard data is stored in "leaderboard.db".
+-Leaderboard data is stored in `leaderboard.db`.

 ### -If the database is empty, run: